 Rideshare companies continue to expand into transportation to health care appointments.
-As more states incorporate ridesharing into their NEMT delivery models, it is critical to evaluate patient experiences and perceptions.
+As more states incorporate ridesharing e280 SEPTEMBER 2020 www.ajmc.com into their NEMT delivery models, it is critical to evaluate patient experiences and perceptions.
 Although RMT may be attractive for its efficiency and lower costs, additional research is needed in diverse settings and varied populations to understand how RMT differs from traditional NEMT and how RMT affects quality and access to care.